folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 1. Find the receiving title to which you want to add a piece and select it.
 2. In the **Expected** section, click **Add piece**.
 3. Add information about the piece in the **Add piece** dialog.
 See below for more information about each field.
+4. To add another piece after saving or quick receiving this piece, click **Create another**.
+After you save & close or quick receive, the **Add piece** dialog form is populated with details from the previous piece form.
+5. To save and receive the piece, click **Quick receive**.
+The new piece is saved and listed in the Received section.
-4. Click **Save & close**.
-The new piece is displayed in the Expected section.
+6. To save without adding another piece, Click **Save & close**.
+The new piece is saved and listed in the Expected section.

 ### Add piece